peter88213/yw2md/docs/usage.md

 ## Usage

-it is recommended to create a link on the desktop.
+It is recommended to create a link on the desktop.

 You can either